cyfronet-fid/marketplace/README.md

 We will need:
   * ruby (specific version can be found in [.tool-versions](.tool-versions)).
-    Recommented way to manage ruby versions is to use [asdf](https://github.com/asdf-vm/asdf) with [asdf-ruby](https://github.com/asdf-vm/asdf-ruby) plugin
+    Recommended way to manage ruby versions is to use [asdf](https://github.com/asdf-vm/asdf) with [asdf-ruby](https://github.com/asdf-vm/asdf-ruby) plugin
   * nodejs (specific version can be found in [.tool-versions](.tool-versions)).
-    Recommented way to manage nodejs versions is to use [asdf](https://github.com/asdf-vm/asdf) with [asdf-nodejs](https://github.com/asdf-vm/asdf-nodejs) plugin.
+    Recommended way to manage nodejs versions is to use [asdf](https://github.com/asdf-vm/asdf) with [asdf-nodejs](https://github.com/asdf-vm/asdf-nodejs) plugin.
   * elasticsearch (specific version can be found in [.tool-versions](.tool-versions)).
-    Recommented way to manage elasticsearch versions is to use [asdf](https://github.com/asdf-vm/asdf) with [asdf-elasticsearch](https://github.com/asdf-community/asdf-elasticsearch) plugin.
+    Recommended way to manage elasticsearch versions is to use [asdf](https://github.com/asdf-vm/asdf) with [asdf-elasticsearch](https://github.com/asdf-community/asdf-elasticsearch) plugin.
   * [postgresql](https://www.postgresql.org)
   * [redis](https://redis.io)